Can my landlord give me a space heater instead of fixing the heat?

 It’s likely your landlord would need special approval from the NYC Department of Housing Preservation and Development, which enforces the Housing Maintenance Code, before making a permanent switch to electric space heater heat, Blumberg added.

-Only buildings that used electric heat systems before July 14th, 1967, with permission from the department, or those with approval from another city agency can use electric or gas heating for individual apartments, according to the Housing Maintenance code.
-Otherwise, buildings are required to have heat from a “central heating system,” according to the code.
+Only buildings that used electric heat systems before July 14th, 1967, with permission from the department, or those with approval from another city agency can use electric or gas heating for individual apartments, according to the Housing Maintenance Code.
+Otherwise, buildings are required to have heat from a central heating system.

 Getting your landlord to turn on the heat

-If your landlord does not fix the issue, you should call 311 or the Housing Preservation and Development department (HPD) to report the problem, or submit a complaint online.
-The department may come to your building to inspect the heating system and can stick your landlord with fines between at least $250 and $500 per day until the problem is fixed.
+If your landlord does not fix the issue, you should call 311 or Housing Preservation and Development to report the problem, or submit a complaint online.
+The department may send an inspector to check the heating system and can stick your landlord with fines from $250 to $500 per day until the problem is fixed.

-HPD can also send a contractor to fix the problem and bill the property—something your landlord likely wants to avoid.
-The department issued 4,800 heat violations last year, and completed $4.4 million in heat-related emergency repairs.
+HPD can also send a contractor to fix the problem and bill the property—something your landlord would likely want to avoid.

-If your landlord still doesn’t fix the problem, you can file an HP action with the housing court clerk’s office in your county.
-The legal proceeding requires your landlord to make repairs, but beware that your landlord could retaliate by not renewing your lease if you reside in a market-rate apartment.
+If your landlord still doesn’t fix the problem, you can file an HP action with the housing court in your county.
+The legal proceeding requires your landlord to make repairs, but beware that your landlord could retaliate by not renewing your lease if you reside in a market-rate apartment that is not protected by the Good Cause eviction law.

 You would have to prove that your landlord violated the warranty of habitability—a list of requirements that every landlord must provide regardless of whether it's stated in the lease.
 That includes adequate heat, safe living conditions, and a bug and mold-free apartment.